gianlucag/TinyPHP/README.md

 ## GetRouteParam

-Gets the route param "igroupidd" from the URL.
+Gets the route param "groupid" from the URL.

 ```php
 TinyPHP::GetRouteParam("groupid");